ramonvictorn/project-mark-knowledge-base-api/README.md

 1. **Code Quality**

-   - [ ] Split part of the logic into separate methods (buildTree, ..) and add unit tests on them.
+   - [ ] Split part of the logic into separate methods (buildTree,findShortestPath, ..) and add unit tests on them.
-   - Tests on repository and service layer.
+   - [ ]Tests on repository and service layer.
    - [ ] Optimize database queries
    - [ ] Add pagination for list endpoints
    - [ ] Implement search functionality